da7a90/ProjetGenieLogiciel/README.md

 # ProjetGenieLogiciel

- a simple maven school project integrated with jenkins and sonarqube.
+ A simple maven school project integrated with jenkins and sonarqube.